Paris Metro Line 5: History

 Initially called Line E on Fulgence Bienvenüe's project and limited to the section between Pont d'Austerlitz (now Quai de la Rapée) and Boulevard de Strasbourg (Gare de l'Est), Paris' Métro Line 5 is the first opened line crossing Paris on a north-south axis : Line 4 – the main north-south line of the parisian network – was only fully opened in 1910.

 The line was initially meant to call at Gare de Lyon, which would have allowed larger traffic and increased transfer capacity with the already-opened line 1.
 However, the terrain made it eventually impossible as the nearby Rue de Bercy made any reasonable incline from the Austerlitz viaduct towards Gare de Lyon impossible.
-A single-track shuttle service from Mazas was briefly opened - hence the third track at Line 1's Gare de Lyon station - for a brief moment, then removed as the line extended north along Bienvenüe's project, towards Gare de l'Est, with Lancry (now Jacques Bonsergent) as an temporary terminus and Bastille as a direct connection with line 1.
+A single-track shuttle service from Mazas was briefly opened - hence the third track at Line 1's Gare de Lyon station - for a brief moment, then removed as the line extended north along Bienvenüe's project, towards Gare de l'Est, with Lancry (now Jacques Bonsergent) as a temporary terminus and Bastille as a direct connection with line 1.
 This single track is now known as Voie des Finances, since it comes close to the French Ministry of Economics and Finance.

 On the other hand, the Italie loop, initially shared with line 2 sud (Etoile - Italie), was closed to allow better handling of both lines terminating there.
 But the results quickly prompted CMP (ancestor to the RATP) to construct a new station, east of the loop and initially meant for the future (and current) line 6, in order to home the terminus of then line 2 sud and thus separate the two lines.
 Line 5, however, didn't reuse the loop afterwards.
 Shortly after, the two lines were merged, making line 5 the then longest line for the next three decades.

-On 6 october 1942, as the line's next extension opened to test run, it appeared that the new line 5 would become too long for regular smoth operation : It its decided to split line 5 at Italie again, with line 6 taking over the former line 2 sud from Italie to Étoile.
+On 6 october 1942, as the line's next extension opened to test run, it appeared that the new line 5 would become too long for regular smooth operation : It its decided to split line 5 at Italie again, with line 6 taking over the former line 2 sud from Italie to Étoile.
 A week later, line 5 connected Place d'Italie, to the church of Pantin, northeast of Paris.

 During the 70s, as several projects around it emerged, line 5 welcomed (albeit shortly after line 3) brand new and modern rolling stock, dubbed MF 67.

 On 15 June 2011 the MF 01 began entering revenue service onto Line 5, gradually replacing the aging stock.
 The initial announcement was made in 2006 and trains began to be tested during the course of late 2010 and early 2011.
 As of June 2013, only three to five MF 67 trains remain in service.
 There is also one MF 01 train for Line 9 (#096) that is in revenue service along Line 5.
 None of the Line 9 trains will enter revenue service on Line 9 until sometime in September 2013.